info on how to succeed with neurotechnology

 Multi-use CES, TENS and more.

-The famous Beck Black Box for addictions, depression, IQ
+famous "Bob Beck Black Box" CES for depression, anxiety,

 & Sound Mind Machines

 All the Orion programs and features with advanced PC link and BiColor

 for fast, automatic changes in thoughts, feelings, and behavior.